Discovery of a radio jet in the Cloverleaf Quasar at z = 2.56: Acknowledgements

 \section{Acknowledgements}

 Based on observations made with the NASA/ESA Hubble Space Telescope, and obtained from the Hubble Legacy Archive, which is a collaboration between the Space Telescope Science Institute (STScI/NASA), the Space Telescope European Coordinating Facility (ST-ECF/ESAC/ESA) and the Canadian Astronomy Data Centre (CADC/NRC/CSA).
+LZ acknowledges the referee for pointing out the mistake in data reduction and for kind and helpful suggestions, which heavily polish this study.
 LZ appreciates Yunwei Deng and Chengjiang Yin for their technical helps.
 ZYZ and LZ acknowledge support of the National Natural Science Foundation of China (NSFC) under grants No. 12041305, 12173016.
 ZYZ and LZ acknowledge the Program for Innovative Talents, Entrepreneur in Jiangsu.
 ZYZ and LZ acknowledge the science research grants from the China Manned Space Project with NO.CMS-CSST-2021-A08.
+CY acknowledges support from ERC Advanced Grant 789410.
 DDX acknowledges the NSFC Grant 12073013.
 This work is supported by the China Manned Space Project (No. CMS-CSST-2021-A07).
 RL acknowledges the support of National Nature Science Foundation of China (Nos 11988101,11773032,12022306), the support from the Ministry of Science and Technology of China (Nos.
 2020SKA0110100), the science research grants from the China Manned Space Project (Nos.\ CMS-CSST-2021-B01,CMS-CSST-2021-A01), CAS Project for Young Scientists in Basic Research(No.\ YSBR-062).
-Z.-C. Z. is supported by the National Natural Science Foundation of China (Grant Nos.\ 12233002, 11873030, 12041306).
+Z.-C.\ Z.\ is supported by the National Natural Science Foundation of China (Grant No.\ 12233002).

 This work used the following software: Autolens\citep{Nightingale2015, Nightingale2018, pyautolens} , CASA \citep{McMullin2007}, SAOimageDS9 \citep{Joye2003}, astropy \citep{astropy1,astropy2}, dynesty \citep{dynesty}, corner \citep{corner}, emcee \citep{emcee}, matplotlib \citep{matplotlib}, numpy \citep{numpy}, pyautofit\citep{pyautofit}, pylops\citep{pylops}, python \citep{python}, scipy \citep{scipy}